boundless-xyz/boundless/documentation/site/pages/market/boundless-market-rfc.md

     /// Note that this can differ from the address of the prover that locked the
     /// request.
 When they differ, the locked-in prover is the one that received payment. function fulfill(Fulfillment calldata fill, bytes calldata assessorSeal, address prover) external;
     /// @notice Fulfills a batch of locked requests.
-See IProofMarket.fulfill for more information. function fulfillBatch(Fulfillment[] calldata fills, bytes calldata assessorSeal, address prover) external;
+See IBoundlessMarket.fulfill for more information. function fulfillBatch(Fulfillment[] calldata fills, bytes calldata assessorSeal, address prover) external;

     /// @notice Delivers a proof satisfying a referenced request, without modifying contract state.